Robo3D/User-Manuals/docs/source/Troubleshooting/index.rst

 4. **Using a raft**
   * Make sure to use a raft on all of your parts when preparing your print.
 This will allow a bigger surface area of plastic to stick to the bed, and can compensate for a small amount of unlevel bed.

+5. **Lower fan speed**
+  * If your prints are still curling after the above soltuions are attempted, you can try lowering your fan speed to stop the plastic from cooling too fast and shrinking, causing warping.
+To do this go into your desktop software Cura for Robo.
+Under the settings> speed> fan speed and turn this setting down to 30%.

 Material Not Extruding
 ---------------